 RBP is an innovative solution and strategy for controlling health costs as employers look for ways to save money.
 To learn more about RBP or to see if it’s right for your company, contact Troy Snyder.

-Information about the Author: Troy is IA, a Marsh & McLennan Agency LLC Company’s Vice President representing our Employee Benefits Division at Insurance Associates, a Marsh & McLennan Agency LLC Company, Inc. He joined the firm in 2001 and has over twenty-five years of employee benefits experience.
+Information about the Author: Troy is Marsh & McLennan Agency, known locally as Insurance Associates’s Vice President representing our Employee Benefits Division at Marsh & McLennan Agency, known locally as Insurance Associates Company, Inc. He joined the firm in 2001 and has over twenty-five years of employee benefits experience.
 Troy relies on his vast knowledge of the healthcare insurance industry to help his clients manage their benefits program through sound strategies and innovative, cost effective plan solutions.
 Troy heads a team of experienced professionals that have in-depth product knowledge, technical expertise, excellent communication skills, and are dedicated to providing best in class service to customers.
 He attended the University of Maryland and obtained a degree in Business Management.